rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 command before publishing the resource.
 This will show all the changes in a `diff` format.

-Terraform will first delete the resouce and create a new resouce.
+Terraform will first delete the resource and create a new resource.
 This can be seen in the terminal with `-+` symbol.
 This type of Infrastructure is called **Immutable Infrastructure**.